Meet the VISFF Official Selection!

 The Vancouver Island Short Film Festival is thrilled to announce the 18 films chosen by our Selection Committee for the 2026 festival weekend.
 Out of a record-breaking pool of submissions, these films stood out for their creativity, heart, and cinematic excellence.
 Join us on April 17th and 18th to see these incredible stories come to life on the big screen.

-The Short Films that will be featured in the Shorts Program 1 and 2:
+The short films that will be featured in the Shorts Program 1 on Friday, April 17th at 7pm

 A couple’s arguments, taken from life, embodied by ghosts.